 Data of Kreisgrabenanlagen and local horizons have been provided by Wolfgang Neubauer.
-The first author would like to thank Michael Gervautz and Heimo Kramer for the interesting discussion during development of the flipped star map, and Ralf Habel for Figure 5.
-Thanks also go to the anonymous reviewers.
+Thanks go to Michael Gervautz and Heimo Kramer from Imagination Computer Services for the interesting discussion during development of the flipped star map, Ralf Habel for Figure 5, and M. Eduard Gröller for his spiritual guidance.